duderstadt-lab/mars-docs/docs/image/DNA_finder.md

 <div style="text-align: center"><img  src='{{site.baseurl}}/docs/image/img/MSDFilter2.png' width='500'/></div>

-* *Fit ends (subpixel localization)* - If checked the DNA ends will be fit with 2D Gaussians to determine their sub pixel position.
+* *Fit ends* - If checked the DNA ends will be fit with 2D Gaussians to determine their sub pixel position.
 If left unchecked, all the remaining settings will be ignored and the peaks will be reported with their integer pixel positions.
 See the [[Peak Finder]] for further information about fitting.
-* *Fit 2nd order* - Will perform the subpixel fitting on the second derivative image.
+* *2nd order* - Will perform the subpixel fitting on the second derivative image.
 If turned off the first derivative image is used.
 The second derivative image will result in more accurate length estimate but may be less stable.
-* *Fit Radius* - The radius of pixels used for fitting.
+* *Radius* - The radius of pixels used for fitting.
 0 is one pixel, 1 is 9 pixels, 2 is 25 pixels.
 Usually 2 is a pretty good estimate depending on the peak size.
 There needs to be some pixels at the edges close to background for an ideal fit.
-* *Preview timeout(s)* - Maximum computing time allowed to calculate the preview of the settings.
-If the video is too large or the settings are way off the computing time could become rather significant causing a crash of the system.
-Setting this limit prevents that.
+* *Generate DNA count table* - If checked a table will appear in which each row has the number of detected peaks for each slice.
+* *Generate DNA table* - If checked a table will be generated listing the positions of all detected peaks. x1, y1 for the top edges and x2, y2 for the bottom edges.
+Also, the length calculated from the coordinates as well as the median intensity and mean squared deviation of the intensity.
+* *Add to RoiManager* - If checked, lines peaks will be added to the RoiManager.
+By default there will be UID names.
+* *Process all Frames* - If checked the command will run on all frames in the video.
+For tables the T for each DNA is given in a separate column.
+For the RoiManager the position is set based on the T.
+* *Thread count* - Determines how much computing power of your computer will be devoted to this calculation.
+A higher thread count decreases computing time.
 * *Preview* - Check this box to turn on preview mode.
 This will display an overlay of the DNAs that were located on the image.
 Sometime if you have a very large image this might be really slow, be patient.
 Otherwise, just make an ROI for preview testing, which will run faster.
 Once you have found the right settings you can cancel, remove the ROI, and run the command on the whole image with the correct settings.
-* *Thread count* - Determines how much computing power of your computer will be devoted to this calculation.
-A higher thread count decreases computing time.
+* *Label* - Select between labeling the identified DNA molecules with the 'Median intensity' or 'Variance intensity' value.
+* *T* -  Select the frame to be displayed in the preview.
+* *Preview timeout(s)* - Maximum computing time allowed to calculate the preview of the settings.
+If the video is too large or the settings are way off the computing time could become rather significant causing a crash of the system.
+Setting this limit prevents that.

 #### Outputs